AdobeDocs/experience-manager-cloud-service.it-IT/help/edge/docs/forms/ai-assistant-prompt-library.md

 **Prompt specifici per integrazione:**

 ```
 Connect this form to **CRM system** to create new leads.
-Map @firstName to FirstName, @email to Email, set LeadSource to "Web Form", and Status to "New".
+Map @firstName to FirstName, @email to Email, set LeadSource to "Web Form", and Status to "New"
 ```

 ```
 Set up **workflow trigger** when form is submitted.
-Pass all form data and trigger approval workflow with manager notification.
+Pass all form data and trigger approval workflow with manager notification
 ```

 ```
 Configure **database integration** to save form submissions as records.
-Create new folder for each submission with uploaded documents.
+Create new folder for each submission with uploaded documents
 ```

-## Importazione e conversione della progettazione
+## Importa e converti Forms esistente

-**Quando utilizzarlo:** quando disponi di progettazioni di moduli esistenti (PDF, Figma, immagini) che devono essere convertite in moduli AEM funzionali.
+**Quando utilizzare:** Quando si dispone di moduli, documenti o progettazioni esistenti da trasformare in moduli AEM moderni.

-**Come utilizzarlo:** fornisci un contesto chiaro sulla progettazione di origine e specifica eventuali modifiche o miglioramenti necessari.
+**Come utilizzare:** Caricare il file di origine e descrivere i requisiti di conversione (vedere [Guida all&#39;importazione](forms-ai-assistant-getting-started.md#2-import-and-convert)).

 **Prompt di esempio - Conversione modulo PDF:**